 A sun hat is a great addition to your beach vacation wardrobe.
 Not only is it great fashion, but the right headcover can also provide shade for your face and eyes.

 Ladies, let’s be real for a sec, it also helps hide messy beach hair.
-I love my hats!
-Anything that can anything can cover up and help me tame the mop of hair on my head.
-I always pack one or two for my trips.
-Sometimes, I may purchase one during my travels as a “souvenir”.
+A hat or two always come with me on a beach vacation!
+Anything that can anything can cover up and help me tame the mop of hair on my head is an away.
+Sometimes, during our travels, I’ll purchase one as a “souvenir”.

 Flip Flops | Sandals